movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   `MAXPATHLEN - 1` bytes.
 * Hard links cannot cross trees or target directories.
 Packed inode references overflow into extended references only with `EXTENDED_IREF`; otherwise they return `EMLINK`.
 Hash buckets are limited to one item's capacity.
+Unlink validates and removes the matching hash record, persistent directory index, and ordinary or extended reference in one reserved handle.
+Parent and target vnode locks protect the plan; data ownership and open descriptors survive.
 * Allocation uses existing block groups.
 There is no chunk allocation, device management, relocation, log replay, qgroups, or zoned support.